Archive for Cookies

 five-spice-oatmeal cookies

 Goji berries used to be one the best-kept secrets in Chinese herbal medicine.
 Oddly enough, they’re usually used in savory dishes; my mom drops a handful into chicken or abalone soup.
 You can also make fruit “tea” by steeping dried gojis, Asian red dates, and logans in hot water.
-As the fruits reconstitute to their former glory, they also infuse the water with their sweetness.
+As the fruits reconstitute, they also infuse the water with their sweetness.

 Since I’m not fond of fennel and anise, I made a back-up batch of six-spice cookies (with cinnamon, nutmeg, ginger, cloves, and cayenne), just in case I couldn’t stomach the five-spice powder.